Duvaragesh/iMCP/README.md

   "tools": [
     {
       "name": "toolName",
-      "description": "Describe what this tool does.
-This text is shown to the AI when selecting tools.", "inputSchema": {
+      "description": "Describe what this tool does — this text is shown to the AI when selecting tools.", "inputSchema": {
         "type": "object",
         "properties": {